ZeroPush/zero_push/README.md

 ### API Client

-The easiest way to use the API client is to set the auth token at the module level and call methods on the ZeroPush module.
+The easiest way to use the API client is to set the server `auth_token` at the module level and call methods on the ZeroPush module.
+You can find the token on settings page for your app.

-    ZeroPush.auth_token = 'your-auth-token'
+    ZeroPush.auth_token = 'server-token'
     ZeroPush.verify_credentials
     => true

 If your application requires multiple API client instances, that can be achieved as well.

-    client_1 = ZeroPush.client('auth-token-1')
+    client_1 = ZeroPush.client('server-token-1')
     client_1.verify_credentials
     => true

-    client_2 = ZeroPush.client('auth-token-2')
+    client_2 = ZeroPush.client('server-token-2')
     client_2.verify_credentials
     => true